jrichardsz/telegram-bot-4all/readme.md

 - https://zeit.co/now
 - Some server by your own

-If your bot is deployed and has a domain like:
+If your bot is deployed and has a url like:

 - https://my_awesome_bot.herokuapp.com